How Many FAQs do you have?

 What about the extra ‘-1’ routes.
 Should I do these too?

 We have 21 main routes on Jeju Olle Trail.
-There are five small routes, which are optional extras each with their own characteristics.
+There are five small routes each with their own characteristics.

 Route 1-1 on Udo Island is a mixed bag due to heavy tourist traffic.
 There are cars, buses, and ATVs.
 Actually Jeju Olle Trail advises against walking this route during the summer (it will also be hot and there is a lack of shade on 1-1).
 If you can hike on a weekday or start with an early ferry you’ll be okay.

 Next up is Route 7-1.
-This is a walk from the World Cup Stadium in Seogwipo and actually takes you back in the Seogwipo direction to Oedolgae Rock.
-It is uphill at first with an oreum hike too and then down hill for the ending part.
+This is a walk from the World Cup Stadium in Seogwipo and actually takes you back in the Seogwipo.
+It is uphill at first with an oreum hike and then down hill for the ending part.
 Yes, this route is worth adding in.

 Route 10-1 on the small island of Gapado.
 If you walk fast you can get this done in under 2 hours.
 The point of this route, however, is to go really slow and just take in the uniqueness of small island life.
 Plus you can stop off at the school and have your picnic or prepared lunch on the grass field.

 The best extra route on the main island is Route 14-1.
-This inclues the Gotjawal Forest for much of the day.
-The only taste of real civilization is the O’suloc Green Tea Fields in the middle.
+This includes the Gotjawal Forest for much of the day.
+The only taste of real civilization is the O’suloc Green Tea Fields at the end.
 You’ll be spat out into a tourist mecca.
-However, it is a welcome place to re-charge with coffee and brunch (the lunch set boxes are 15,000 WON in the building behind the main tea house where the middle stamp box is).
+However, it is a welcome place to re-charge with coffee and brunch.
+The lunch set boxes are 15,000 WON in the building behind the main tea house.

 Which route is the best?